vuejs/rfcs/active-rfcs/0000-scoped-styles-changes.md

   .foo {}
   ```

+- The [test cases of `@vue/compiler-sfc`](https://github.com/vuejs/vue-next/blob/master/packages/compiler-sfc/__tests__/compileStyle.spec.ts) can be used as a reference for the compilation transform details.

 # Adoption strategy

 All previous usage of deep selectors can be supported with deprecation warnings.
 We will remove the support in a future release when most users have completed the migration.